 Short-term success is easy.
-Entrepreneurs with new startups usually have high energy in the beginning.
-So they may experience early success after acquiring their initial clientele.
-However, that energy usually dies down.
-So naturally, growth will slow down as well.
+Entrepreneurs always have high energy in the beginning.
+So, they experience early success after acquiring their initial clientele.
+However, that energy may die down without enough entrepreneurial stamina.
+So naturally, that growth may slow down as well.

 The word stamina refers to physical strength and endurance.
 In business, entrepreneurial stamina is your inner power to endure mental and physical fatigue, hardship, distress, and difficulty.

 You need unfaltering entrepreneurial stamina in order to maintain business growth.
 If you already have it, great!
-If you don’t, let’s develop it before you launch your next business startup.
+If you don’t, let’s develop it now so you can launch and grow your business startup for the long-haul.

 The difficult life of an entrepreneur